A visa to visit Finland

 Your travel insurance must be in force for the period of the validity of the applied visa and cover the entire Schengen area.
 The minimum coverage of the policy must be EUR 30,000 and the insurance must cover expenses arising from a sudden illness and accident (also the patient's repatriation) and repatriation expenses in case of death.

-As the required appendices vary by country, contact the mission to make sure which ones you need.
 The mission may request that you append certain documents to the application to show the purpose, conditions and duration of the visit.
 Examples of such documents are tickets, a confirmation of hotel reservation, a private invitation letter and an official invitation.

 The invitation is a free-form letter indicating the host organisation’s or private host’s contact details and the invited person's details, such as name, date of birth, address, passport number, and purpose and length of visit.